Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 Here are some suggested agendas for complete courses and workshops that are guaranteed to be interactive and packed with interesting training activities.
-Created by combining course modules in Trainers' Library®, each agenda includes a suggested timetable for your event, and comprehensive notes that provide lots of hints and tips to help you build themes and move progressively from one session to another.
+Created by combining Course Modules in Trainers' Library®, each agenda includes a suggested timetable for your event, and comprehensive notes that provide lots of hints and tips to help you build themes and move progressively from one session to another.

-Assertive Behaviour
+Assertive Behaviour (*NEW)

 Time: